wspr/wspr.github.io/_posts/2017-11-30-basler-tof-camera.md

 As can be seen in the results below, for our purposes the Basler ToF camera won't be appropriate for the kind of work we're trying to do.
-For industrial purposes where a depth camera is used in a larger industrial setting, I'm sure the Basler ToF Camera is more the suitable; as I mentioned above, I found it a very robust and useable piece of hardware.
+For industrial purposes where a depth camera is used in a larger industrial setting, I'm sure the Basler ToF Camera is very appropriate; as I mentioned above, I found it a very robust and useable piece of hardware.

+For our projects around scanning the human body, the search for our next depth camera continues.

 <a href="scan-cmp-Data-Body.png"><img src="scan-cmp-Data-Body.png" /></a>

-For our projects around scanning the human body, the search for our next depth camera continues.